Institute for Astronomy

 The formation of the first generation of stars marked the beginning of the era known as Cosmic Dawn.
 This occurred in the first few hundred million years after the Big Bang.
 Theory and observation both suggest that the first stars were likely much more massive than the stars we observe today.
 This is due to the fact that they formed out of primordial gas created in the Big Bang, which contained only hydrogen and helium, but none of the heavier elements (like carbon, oxygen, iron, etc.) that are crucial to and ubiquitous in the modern Universe.
 The supernovae that marked the deaths of these massive stars created the first heavy elements, which we call "metals".
 The dark matter halos in which the stars formed were so small that they could not contain these violent supernova explosions, allowing the newly forged metals to disperse into the proto-intergalactic medium.
 Eventually, these metals would mix into cold, dense gas to form the next generation of stars.
 These would be the first able to survive to the present day, and indeed can be found scattered through the outskirts of our own Milky Way, the remnants of galactic pre-history.

 In this PhD project, the student will explore the origins of the first metal-enriched stars using cutting-edge high-resolution cosmological simulations.
 These simulations follow the formation of the first stars, their supernovae, and subsequent dispersal of metals into the large-scale structure as the age of galaxy formation begins.
 There are numerous questions that can be pursued in this project.
 What was the influence of the first generation of stars?
-How were metals first incorporated into cosmic structures?
+How were metals first incorporated cosmic structures?
 How and when did dust grains (crucial to star formation today) initially form?
 What are the observable signatures of this epoch?
-This computationally intensive project will begin by analyzing existing simulation data, but there will be the option to run new simulations or develop new codes for modeling, chemistry, and analysis.
+The project work can take many directions, including analyzing high-resolution simulation data, running new simulations, and developing codes for improved modeling of chemical enrichment.
 The student will have access to the IfA's computing cluster and will work in an environment with many researchers with relevant expertise in galaxy formation simulations as well as observations of high-redshift galaxies and local stellar populations.

-Under the Galaxy Formation and Evolution projects see also:
+Under the Galaxy Formation & Evolution projects, see also: